amitchavda17/Lega-QA-Bot/README.md

 ## Production Roadmap

-What I'd build first if this were going to production:
+What we'd build first if this were going to production:

 **Immediate:** PDF/DOCX support with layout-aware parsing — real legal corpora are never plain text.
 Incremental indexing so adding a document doesn't require a full rebuild.
 Confidence scoring so users know when to trust vs. verify.
 Prompt injection detection before the routing agent.